SEND Information Report

-- There is a SEND Governor, who is responsible for monitoring the provision for children with SEND.
-She meets regularly with the SENDCO in school and then reports to governors.
+- There is a SENDco Governor, who is responsible for monitoring the provision for children with SEND.
+She meets regularly with the SENDco in school and then reports to governors.

 How will the curriculum be matched to my child’s needs?
 What are the school’s approaches to differentiation and how will that help my child?